juliocesar/buildmobile-example/for-build-mobile.md

     body > section.coffee h1,
     body > section.coffee p   { text-shadow: 1px 1px 0 #000 }

 The “coffee” theme is merely a variant of the original red theme, with a coffee-like colour.
 As a bonus I've added drop shadows to the text to improve the readability, since the light brown colour offers a lot less contrast than the original dark red, when considering the white text.
+The remaining example themes are all variants of this one.

 So let’s say the store owner, when setting up her store, picked the “coffee" theme.
 In the example, we have a few hardcoded links in the HTML, and one working store with little content in it.
 If we were loading these from a server via Ajax, we'd load the store's preferences, detect the theme choice, and apply the corresponding CSS class to the `<section>` element.